Where the “sharp end” and the “blunt end” of healthcare meet

 Eve Shapiro writes about the human side of the “sacred interaction” that is, ideally, healthcare.
 Eve is keenly interested in relationships within healthcare, and the stories people tell about themselves and their experiences, whether they are on the “sharp” or the “blunt” end of care.
 Her particular interest is what happens at the point of contact between patients and clinicians—whether in an office, an exam room, the Emergency Department, the surgical suite, or the bedside.

-Read Eve’s latest book, Joy in Medicine?
-What 100 Healthcare Professionals Have to Say about Job Satisfaction, Dissatisfaction, Burnout, and Joy (November 2020, Taylor & Francis, publisher).
+Read Eve’s book, Joy in Medicine?
+What 100 Healthcare Professionals Have to Say about Job Satisfaction, Dissatisfaction, Burnout, and Joy.
 Available from amazon.com or taylorfrancis.com

-In 2017, Eve co-authored, with Anthony M. DiGioia, MD, The Patient Centered Value System: Transforming Healthcare through Co-Design (Taylor & Francis, publisher).
+Eve co-authored, with Anthony M. DiGioia, MD, The Patient Centered Value System: Transforming Healthcare through Co-Design (Taylor & Francis, publisher).

 Eve has written for the Agency for Healthcare Research and Quality, the Institute for Healthcare Improvement, The Joint Commission, the Robert Wood Johnson Foundation, the University of Pittsburgh Medical Center, Consumers Advancing Patient Safety, and other organizations.